Argentina thank 'post of God', prepare for Belgium

 The Argentine team flew straight back to their camp in Belo Horizonte after beating Switzerland on Tuesday with a goal by Angel Di Maria two minutes from the end of extra time.

-In a heart-stopping end after a pedestrian Argentine performance, the Swiss almost equalised in the dying moments when substitute Blerim Dzemaili's header struck the post.
+In a heart-stopping end after a pedestrian Argentine performance, the Swiss almost equalized in the dying moments when substitute Blerim Dzemaili's header struck the post.

 "The post of God," some media immediately dubbed it, in reference to former Argentine great Diego Maradona's famous handball goal against England at the 1986 World Cup.